In A Quiet So Loud

-This week, Joey and Jess talk about undesired thoughts, Nietzsche, folk wisdom, Marie Kondo, baggage, and forgetting.
-They don’t talk about the Young "Black" Teenagers.
+This week, Joey and Jess talk about database shapes, LLMs, collective human intelligence, apple eating, folk wisdom, and Pi.
+They don’t talk about apple pie, though.

 references